SublimeText/LaTeXTools/README.markdown

 *If you have contributed and I haven't acknowledged you, email me!*

-*Latest revision:* 2014-3-09.
+*Latest revision:* 2014-3-12.

 *Highlight*: New, fully customizable build system!
 See below for a complete description.
 Note that, for now, things work more or less as before, but the infrastructure is there to customize things beyond your wildest dreams!

 **NOTE**: due to the change in the build system, I had to overhaul the preferences settings.
 Please **read this** before proceeding any further:

 * From now on, LaTeXTools will use a single settings file, called `LaTeXTools.sublime-settings`, which *must* exist in the `User` directory.
 By this I mean that LaTeXTools *will not work* until you have a proper `LaTeXTools.sublime-settings` file in the `User` directory.
 * Because of this, LaTeXtools provides an easy way to create it, and even *automagically* migrate your settings from any old `LaTeXTools Preferences.sublime-settings` file you may have.
-In Sublime Text, open the command palette from the Tools menu and search for "LaTeXTools: Reconfigure and migrate settings".
-You can also invoke the "Reconfigure LaTeXTools and migrate settings" item from the Preferences, Package Settings, LaTeXTools menu.
+In Sublime Text, open the command palette from the Tools menu, search for "LaTeXTools: Reconfigure and migrate settings," and hit Return.
 That's it!
+See the Settings section for other ways to migrate or reconfigure settings.
 * The old settings file, `LaTeXTools Preferences.sublime-settings`, will no longer be honored.
 * The `LaTeX.sublime-build` file is now for *internal use only*.
 Do *not* modify it!
-If you have a customized copy in `User`, delete it (but do *not* delete the original in the `LaTeXTools` directory--that is needed for Sublime Text's own build functionality, which this plugin relies on, for now).
+If you have a customized copy in `User`, delete it (but do *not* delete the original in the `LaTeXTools` directory).
+See the Settings section below for ways to *easily* customize the build command.

-Now the fine print: if you really want to, you can create the `LaTeXTools.sublime-settings` file manually.
-Copy the file `LaTeXTools.default-settings` file from the `LaTeXTools` directory to your `User` directory, and change the extension to `.sublime-settings` (or it won't work).
-Then, edit at will.

-Also, if you have edited the `"cmd"` entry in `LaTeX.sublime-build`, there is a corresponding `"command"` entry to the `"builder_settings"` section in `LaTeXTools.sublime-settings` (did I mention that this file must be in the `User` directory?).
-See below for more info.

 Introduction